-Pei Personal ☐ I will attend a school program and/or be employed. ☐ I will have no involvement in illegal activities at my unit (drug a sale; theft; weapons; sexual imposition; illegally downloaded m · ☐ I will let The Station Coordinator know about any urgent medical/legal problems, school suspensions, difficulties at work, and/or problems in the neighbourhood.
-I will not keep alcohol , non-prescribed drugs , empty alcohol containers or drug parapherna in my unit or on the property.
+ı Cı Sorial I will attend a school program and/or be employed.
+I will have no involvement in illegal activities at my unit (drug and alcohol use, storage, or sale; theft; weapons; sexual imposition; illegally downloaded media/"torrents", etc.). ☐ I will let The Station Coordinator know about any urgent medical/legal problems, schoo suspensions, difficulties at work, and/or problems in the neighbourhood.
+I will not keep alcohol, non-prescribed drugs, empty alcohol containers or drug paraphernal in my unit or on the property.
 I understand smoking is not permitted indoors. ☐ I understand the safety procedures.
 I will make sure I stay in contact with the Station Coordinator.
-I will attend weekly check-in with the Coordinator to review the goals I have set for myself.
+I will attend weekly check-ir with the Coordinator to review the goals I have set for myself.
 I will follow the expectations around having visitors at the Station and I understand that failing to do so will result in the loss of this privilege.
 I will take responsibility for my guests.
-Pla Place I will keep my unit in a safe and clean condition and take garbage and recycling out regularly.
+Pla ce I will keep my unit in a safe and clean condition and take garbage and recycling out regularly.
 I will not keep a pet of any type or size.
 I understand a visiting animal requires staff permission.
 I am aware that The Station does not have storage space, and that I am required to take all belongings with me when I move.
-If I abandon any belongings, John Howard has the right to discard all items with one week of me leaving. $\ \square$ I will not paint or install curtains/blinds without first contacting I will not paint or install curtains/blinds without first contacting the Coordinator. ☐ I will let the Coordinator know right away about any problems damage, pests, etc.).
-7 7 I will help maintain the security of the building and my unit (no one else will have access to my keys; no one in my suite when I'm not there).
-I will respect my neighbours and keep music and noise to a reasonable level, and quiet between 10:00 PM and 8:00 AM.
-I have read the commitments for The Station program and agi ree to follow them.
-Clie Client Signature Date Coo Coordinator Signature Date
+If I abandon any belongings, John Howard has the right to discard all items within one week of me leaving.
+I will not paint or install curtains/blinds without first contacting the Coordinator. · I will respect my neighbours and keep music and noise to a reasonable level, and quiet between 10:00 PM and 8:00 AM.
+I have read the commitments for The Station program and agree to follow them.
+Clie nt Signature Date Coo rdinator Signature Date